axxroytovu/archipelago_manuals/Sudoku/README.md

 Puzzle Skip: This allows you to skip a particularly difficult puzzle and receive its check regardless.
 Puzzle skips cannot be used on the Victory Gauntlet.

 ### Traps
 Extra Puzzle: You may get assigned an extra puzzle.
 Once you finish your current puzzle, you must complete any assigned trap puzzles before you can move on to your next check puzzle.
+To complete a trap puzzle, choose a puzzle from the backlog that isn't assigned to you this game and complete it.
+You can choose randomly, or feel free to choose a puzzle that looks interesting, or even choose a puzzle you've completed for a previous game and want a second chance at.
 Puzzle Skips can be used to negate a trap if necessary.

 ### Filler
 Party Hat: Wooo!